narfit66/ncursesw-win-rs/README.md

 ## Documentation

-Please use `cargo doc --open` for this crate for the time being!.
+Documentation for this crate can be found [here](https://docs.rs/ncursesw-win).

 ## License